devnich/python-programming/README.md

 ## For Loops

+Usually you don't need to find list items by index.
+What you actually want to do is go through each item in the list and use it for something.

 ### A `for` loop executes commands once for each value in a collection

 "For each thing in this group, do these operations"